Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 2.md

 + **Witch**: Wand, Hat, Armor, Cape and Boots

-### Powers of NFTs
+### Powers of Items

-Each character in our game has NFTs that add different powers to the characters.
-NFTs are divided into two categories for each character, "Weapon" and "Protector".
-Each character has one Weapon NFT and four Protector NFTs.
-The features provided by these NFTs to the characters are as follows;
+Each character in our game has Items that grant unique abilities to the characters.
+Items are divided into two categories for each character: "Weapon" and "Protector".
+Each character has one Weapon Item and four Protector Items.
+The features provided by these Items to the characters are as follows:

 #### Angel

 :::note NFT Weapon

 <Tabs>
-  <TabItem value="T⭐" label="T⭐">+5 Attack Power bonus & +40 HP bonus</TabItem>
+  <TabItem value="⭐Elite " label="⭐Elite">+5 Attack Power bonus & +40 HP bonus</TabItem>
-  <TabItem value="T⭐⭐ " label="T⭐⭐">+8 Attack power bonus 3% movement speed bonus, and +80 hp bonus</TabItem>
+  <TabItem value="⭐⭐Special " label="⭐⭐Special">+8 Attack power bonus 3% movement speed bonus, and +80 hp bonus</TabItem>
-  <TabItem value="T⭐⭐⭐" label="T⭐⭐⭐">+10 Attack power bonus and +80 hp bonus</TabItem>
+  <TabItem value="⭐⭐⭐Rare " label="⭐⭐⭐Rare ">+10 Attack power bonus and +80 hp bonus</TabItem>
 </Tabs>

 :::
 :::note NFT Protector

 <Tabs>
-  <TabItem value="T⭐" label="T⭐">+5 Defense increase and +30 Hp bonus (When the 4-Piece set is completed, it gains an additional +200 hp bonus.)</TabItem>
+  <TabItem value="⭐Elite" label="⭐Elite">+5 Defense increase and +30 Hp bonus (When the 4-Piece set is completed, it gains an additional +200 hp bonus.)</TabItem>
-  <TabItem value="T⭐⭐ " label="T⭐⭐">+7 Defense increase and +40 hp bonus (When the 4-Piece set is completed, it gains an additional +300 hp bonus.)</TabItem>
+  <TabItem value="⭐⭐Special " label="T⭐⭐">+7 Defense increase and +40 hp bonus (When the 4-Piece set is completed, it gains an additional +300 hp bonus.)</TabItem>
-  <TabItem value="T⭐⭐⭐" label="T⭐⭐⭐">+2 Magic power bonus, +9 Defense increase, and +60 Hp bonus (When the 4-Piece set is completed, it gains an additional +400 hp bonus.)</TabItem>
+  <TabItem value="⭐⭐⭐Rare " label="⭐⭐⭐Rare ">+2 Magic power bonus, +9 Defense increase, and +60 Hp bonus (When the 4-Piece set is completed, it gains an additional +400 hp bonus.)</TabItem>
 </Tabs>

 :::